KhiopsML/khiops-python/.github/instructions/ci-workflows.instructions.md

 ## Workflow Overview

-This repository has seven GitHub Actions workflows in `.github/workflows/`.
-Most workflows use concurrency groups to cancel in-progress runs when superseded, except `release.yml` (no concurrency group) and `api-docs.yml` (which uses a `pages` concurrency group that does not cancel in-progress runs).
+This repository has six GitHub Actions workflows in `.github/workflows/`.
+Most workflows use concurrency groups to cancel in-progress runs when superseded, except `api-docs.yml` (which uses a `pages` concurrency group that does not cancel in-progress runs).

 ### `quick-checks.yml`